A short timeline of sailing on the Alster

 The pioneering project in terms of ecology came to a successful close in 2008.
 On 29 August, the fuel cell ship (FCS) Alsterwasser became the world’s first fuel-cell-powered passenger ship for line service to take up service.
 In the zero-emission ship, nothing smells like diesel, and neither carbon emissions nor particulate matter nor other harmful emissions are released into the air – just harmless steam.

-In the year to follow, the big anniversary “150 years of Alster shipping” was celebrated.
-With an exhibition in the Europa-Passage shopping centre and a historical replica of the Alster scuttle Else, 150 years of sailing on the Alster was commemorated.
+In the year to follow, the big anniversary “150 years of Alster shipping” was celebrated with an exhibition in the Europa-Passage shopping centre and a historical replica of the Alster scuttle Else.